varundonde/varundonde/README.md

 - [Claw Machine (Spring Carnival Booth 2024 🕹)](https://github.com/varundonde/Claw-Machine-Booth-2024): As a member of the electrical team for SSA booth, we made a fully functional one axis claw machine!

-- KnitFit 🩹: Wrote photogrammetry and automation software to help create custom fit compression garments for recovering patients (private repo)
+- [KnitFit 🩹](https://knit.fit/): Wrote photogrammetry and automation software to help create custom fit compression garments for recovering patients (private repo).